 - I use 10×20″ trays.
 My local garden nursery gives away any trays and pots that customers return to them (and they recycle the rest), so I get what I need each spring.

-- A 4-cell 2″ soil blocker works perfectly with this size of tray.
+- A 4-cell 2″ soil blocking tool works perfectly with this size of tray.
 One tray holds 50 (2″) soil blocks.

 - Permanent marker.